alexyuly/ViewScript-Runtime/README.md

 Viewer has three modes:

 1. 🧩 Arrangement:
-  - Click units to select them
+  - Click units to select them.
-  - Drag units to reorder them
+  - Drag units to reorder and reposition them.
 2. 🎨 Refinement:
-  - Click units to select them
+  - Click units to select them.
-  - Hover units and areas around and between units to view helpful tooltips
+  - Drag areas around and between units to adjust sizing and spacing.
 3. 🚘 Testing:
-  - Interact with the app as if it were running in a browser
+  - Interact with the app as if it were running in a browser.